 How to organise pupil collection arrangements

-Use this article to find out who can pick a child up from school, and what you need to do to make sure they're safe.
-Read about how to make sure parents and carers understand your approach to collection, late collection, and pupils walking home alone.
+Get to grips with who can pick a child up from school, and what you need to do to make sure they're safe.
+Read about how to make sure parents and carers understand your approach to collection, late collection and pupils walking home alone.

 School types: AllSchool phases: AllRef: 7209